SHOP RESOURCES

 Not everyone is a social learner, kids included.
 The ones who need their own space to think and process, the ones who need quiet to focus - our more introverted learners.
 They will appreciate having the choice to work independently!

 Have you ever needed a change in your work environment in order to refocus?
 Students do too!
-This is why I’ve always set up different workspaces around my classroom so that students don’t have to always be stuck at their desks.
+This is why I’ve always set up flexible seating with different workspaces around my classroom so that students don’t have to always be stuck at their desks.

 Upper elementary kids love to sprawl on the floor, sit on beanbags, stand at the counter, or lounge around by the window.
 As long as their workspace keeps them focused and productive, I say let the magic happen!